 Is it normal to have a crush or get attracted?
 Actually, it is quite common to have a crush or get attracted to another person if your needs are not being met in your marriage, or if you have an inattentive spouse, or if you happen to be a die-hard romantic and fall easily in love with people.
+Feeling an attraction outside the marriage is quite common but why do you feel the attraction is the question you need to ask yourself.

 I find my colleague hot